 - The main characteristics of healthy sleep

 - The health benefits of sleep

 - Ways to measure and improve sleep health

 Sleep health is also part of Healthy People 2030, the U.S. government’s data-driven program to improve population health.
 The initiative has a whole category dedicated to sleep, with a goal to ensure all people in the U.S. are getting enough sleep.

 Why Does Sleep Health Matter?

 Sleep is a biological process that’s necessary for health and wellness.
 It plays a role in a multitude of vital cognitive and metabolic functions that keep the body healthy.
 The amount of sleep a person gets, along with sleep quality, can influence decision-making, eating habits, interpersonal relationships, and impulsive behavior.
 And sleep loss, whether it’s short or long term, can significantly impair mental health, mood, safety, and physical health.

 - Better physical health: Sleep is essential for heart health, mental health, and healthy brain functioning.
 It also helps the body fight infections.
 Over time, sleep loss can increase the risk of conditions such as heart disease, high blood pressure, obesity, and diabetes.
-Healthy sleep, then, can help reduce your risk of developing these.

 - Improved well-being: Sleep is essential for feeling well-rested and like you have energy throughout the day.
 It also helps with productivity, learning, mood, and memory.
 Studies show that healthy sleep supports high performance in school and at work.